 Staff also need to be aware that children can abuse other children.
-This is generally referred to as peer on peer abuse.
-Peer on peer abuse can take many forms.
+This is generally referred to as child on child abuse.
+Child on child abuse can take many forms.
 This can include, but is not limited to:

 - bullying (including cyberbullying);

 - o sexual violence and sexual harassment;

 - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

-- sexting
+- o sexting

-- initiating/hazing type violence and rituals.
+- o initiating/hazing type violence and rituals.